 An RTMP stream is created on the camera or encode switcher you are using to broadcast your event.
 Typically the encoder switcher will require a URL, username, and password so it knows where to send the stream.
 Zype provides this information to customers.

 How much does Zype Live cost?

-Zype Live is included with any of Zype’s current pricing plans.
+Zype Live is included with Zype’s Network and Premium pricing plans.
 If your account does not currently include Zype Live access, please contact your Account Manager to learn about live streaming with Zype.
 Live encoders typically cost $2 - $4 / hr per encoder, depending on your Zype plan.
 If you need multiple encoders, please contact your Account Manager for initiation and set up.